ivan98/a1016-qmk/docs/README.md

 ![Membrane Bottom](imgs/mem_bot.jpg "Membrane Bottom")

+The bottom membrane is "flipped", so Key `0A` at the bottom right, and key `5U` at the top left.

-Traces in the bottom membrane also leave the membrane at around the `5Q` key area, to connect to the PCB.
+Traces in this bottom membrane also leave the membrane at around the `5Q` key area, to connect to the PCB.
 These traces leave in 2 "bunches", the left bundle contains 3 tracks, the right 7 tracks.
 All in 10 tracks, these are the "_rows_" in the keyboard matrix.

 Hence, the size of the keyboard matrix is 10 x 19, requiring 29 connections to the PCB, via 3 x 10pin Kyocera 6232 connectors.